MikeRogers0/MikeRogersIO/src/_posts/2019-11-05-how-to-test-factory-bot-factories-with-rspec.md

 ---
 layout: post
 title: How to Lint FactoryBot Factories with RSpec
-categories:
- – blog
-published: true
-meta:
 description: Invalid factories are the worst.
 Here is a script I normally drop into my rails projects to help spot them.
-  index: true
 ---